 Go to Retiree Tax Map Louisiana Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Tax-Friendly The Pelican State offers a bayou full of tax breaks to retirees.
 Social Security, military, civil-service, and state and local government pensions are exempt from state income taxes.
 Up to $6,000 per person of pension and annuity income are exempt from income taxes, and what income still gets by faces fairly low rates.
 But retirees will still face some of the country’s highest sales taxes on everything they buy, including groceries.
-State Sales Tax 5.0% state levy.
-Localities can add as much as 7%, and the average combined rate is 9.98%, according to the Tax Foundation, the highest in the country.
-Groceries and prescription drugs are exempt from the state's sales tax, but localities may tax these.
+State Sales Tax 4.45% state levy.
+Localities can add as much as 7%, and the average combined rate is 9.45%, according to the Tax Foundation.
+Groceries and prescription drugs are exempt from the state sales tax, but localities may tax these.
 Income Tax Range Low: 2% (on $12,500 or less of taxable income for individuals, $25,000 for joint filers)High: 6% (on more than $50,000 of taxable income; $100,000 for joint filers).
 Residents can deduct all of their federal income tax from state taxable income.
 Social Security Benefits are not taxed.
 Exemptions for Other Retirement Income Single filers 65 or older may exclude up to $6,000 of annual retirement income (including IRA distributions, private pension and annuity income) from their taxable income, while married joint filers 65 or older may exclude up to $12,000.
 Railroad Retirement benefits are not taxed.
 In addition, deferred income from municipal and state police employees’ retirement plans is exempt from state income tax.
 IRAsQualifies for retirement-income exclusion of up to $6,000 for single filers ($12,000 for joint filers).401(k)s and Other Defined-Contribution Employer Retirement PlansQualifies for retirement-income exclusion of up to $6,000 for single filers ($12,000 for joint filers).Private PensionsQualifies for retirement-income exclusion of up to $6,000 for single filers ($12,000 for joint filers).Public PensionsFederal retirement benefits, both military and nonmilitary, and state government pensions are exempt.
-Property Taxes The median property tax on Louisiana’s median home value of $143,600 is $710.Tax breaks for seniors: Homeowners who are 65 or older with adjusted gross income of less than $71,491 in 2016 can benefit from freezing the assessed value of their homestead.
+Property Taxes The median property tax on Louisiana’s median home value of $148,300 is $750.Tax breaks for seniors: Homeowners who are 65 or older with adjusted gross income of less than $73,851 in 2018 can benefit from freezing the assessed value of their homestead.
 This benefit is lost if improvements in excess of 25% of the home's value are added.
 Vehicle Taxes Louisiana's 4% sales tax is due on purchases.
 Local sales taxes ranging from 1% - 5.5% can also apply.
-Inheritance and Estate Taxes There is no inheritance tax or estate tax.
+Inheritance and Estate Taxes None.